httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 frequently which can help limit the number of possible incoming dictionary variations.

+When a resource is loaded from a local cache in response to a client fetch with the "Use-As-Dictionary" response header on the cached entry, the dictionary expiration time MUST be recalculated based on the stored ttl.

-The "ttl" value is optional and defaults to 31536000 (1 year).
+The "ttl" value is optional and defaults to 604800 (7 days).

 ### type